Friday, May 18, 2018

 So, for our last 'leg" of this long, long voyage we geared up in now standard attire – thermals and wet weather gear.
 We’d even taken to wearing beanies...warm yes, but flattering, no. We waved goodbye to Warship 64 wondering if she’d remembered our 2011 encounter mid-Atlantic, then negotiated our way passed all the commercial traffic and out this busy port.

-Our figures for 2018, including the other half of our Atlantic Crossing marathon, came in as follows:
+Our figures for our 2017 & 2018 Atlantic Crossing marathon, came in as follows:

 To: Deltaville, USA Lat/Long: 37:32.921N 76:19.772W Date/Time: 07/05/18: 1555

-Weather: Challenging weather continued this year with the Caribbean unexpectedly blowy too.
+Weather: Challenging weather throughout with the Caribbean unexpectedly blowy too.
 Lots of wind action off the US east coast kept us pinned in the ICW; at least we had a good run there.

 Fastest Speed: We didn’t set any speed records but had good winds to sail (no motoring) across the Atlantic.
 This was followed by a mixed bag in the Caribbean with some really great sailing weather then motoring when things weren’t going our way.
 We bumped along the ICW doing the standard 5 - 6.5kts with the occasional burst from tidal currents.